 Coming shortly.
 Stay tuned.

-Please let me know if you’re interested in including faith-related practices in your therapy journey.
+Please let me know if you’re interested in including faith-related practices in your therapy journey or in talking about mental health support for members of your church or faith based group.